-Because criteria for determining the significance of transportation impacts must promote "the development of multimodal transportation networks," lead agencies should consider project impacts to transit systems and bicycle and pedestrian networks.
+Because criteria for determining the significance of transportation impacts must promote "the development of multimodal transportation networks" pursuant to Public Resources Code section 21099, subd. (b)(1), lead agencies should consider project impacts to transit systems and bicycle and pedestrian networks.
 For example, a project that blocks access to a transit stop or blocks a transit route itself may interfere with transit functions.
 Lead agencies should consult with transit agencies as early as possible in the development process, particularly for projects that are located within one half mile of transit stops.